Nearly six years since its release, it’s time for a Nikon D7500 review. Is it keeping up with the competition? Or is it time to move on?

-So it’s important to see if Nikon has got the right mix of features and specs.
+It’s important to see if Nikon has got the right mix of features and specs.
 Read on to see if this capable camera is still worth buying.

 Overview of the Nikon D7500 DSLR

 Now, this sensor is actually the same sensor as the one found on the more expensive Nikon D500.
 This camera is the flagship Nikon APS-C DSLR.
 The next stop is the full frame D610 for about the same money as the D500.
 So, it makes sense not to offer a “better” sensor in the cheaper camera.
-I’ll look in more detail at the image sensor size in that section of this review.

-Who is the Nikon D7500 Good For?
+Who Is the Nikon D7500 Good For?

 Nikon D7500 Specifications